freemind001/easy-switcher/README.md

 It runs as a daemon on your system, is independent from your desktop environment and windowing system, works with the keyboard directly via kernel input, so it is reliable and smooth.

 ## How does it work?
-Easy Switcher catches your keystrokes, remembers them, and when you press a special key (Pause/Break by default), it erases what you have written, changes the layout, and writes the correct input back.
+Easy Switcher writes your keystrokes to internal buffer, and when you press a special key (Pause/Break by default), it erases what you have written, changes the layout, and writes the correct input back.

 ## Usage
 Install, configure & run the daemon.